abhiseksr/web-at-glance/advanced theory/React/react.md

 It looks like returning HTML from within our JS code
 - All JSX tags must be closed

-We can embed javascript expressions(not statements) https://youtu.be/WVyCrI1cHi8(learn the difference between expression and statement) inside HTML code.
+We can embed javascript expressions(not statements) https://youtu.be/WVyCrI1cHi8 (learn the difference between expression and statement) inside HTML code.
 We can further embed HTML code in the embeded javascript code, and so on.
 To use javascript expressions it must be enclosed in curly braces{}.

 ### Babel